 Again, you should immediately start deadlifting if you have requisite hip hinging ability to do so .

 Let's make one thing clear, not everyone possesses the hip, thoracic spine, and ankle mobility to set up properly for the deadlift.
 This is where regularly incorporating mobility and flexibility training may help out in pulling that bar off the floor like a boss!

 The deadlift is all about setting up to find the right amount of tension in your posterior chain (neck, back, glutes, hamstrings, calves) all while maintaining a stable lower back position to reduce to risk of injury.
 Upon lifting you should look more like the picture on the left and NOT the right:

 Avoid flexing (rounding) your lower back at all costs!
 This could lead to serious injury of the spinal discs in your lower back which could take you out of the game for weeks if not months.
 Lift smarter, not harder.

-Whether your goal be putting on muscle, getting leaner, or not sucking at sports, then i’d highly suggest you start deadlifting and doing it OFTEN!
-The amount of benefits far out weigh the negatives (if there are any).
-You can build a lot of power, speed, and strength that will translate to other activities while also reaping the benefits of testosterone and growth hormone spikes from pulling heavy ass weight if your goal is to get yoked!
+Whether your goal be putting on muscle, getting leaner, or not sucking at sports, then I'd highly suggest you start incorporating some variance of the deadlift and doing it OFTEN!
+The benefits far out weigh the negatives (if there are any).
+You can build a lot of power, speed, and strength that will translate to other activities while also reaping the benefits of testosterone and growth hormone spikes from pulling heavy weight if your goal is to put on some size!